Let me guess.

 Let’s break down some of the trading approaches you can employ.

-High-frequency trading – Trading at 10,000 times a day, you can expect to be profitable every day, like Virtu Financial.
+High frequency trading – Trading at very high frequency, like 10,000 trades a month.
+You can expect to be profitable in most of the months, or even everyday like Virtu Financial.

-Day trading – Trading an average of 3 – 5 times a day, you can expect to be profitable in most quarters.
+Day trader – Trading an average of 3 – 5 times a day, you can expect to be profitable in most of the quarters.

 Swing/position trading – Trading an average of 5 – 15 times a month, you can expect to be profitable in most years.